dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/impls/cli.md

 Typing any of the above and then hitting enter will allow you to execute that command and get a result.

 If you run into any problems while installing or using the CLI, feel free to ask [here](https://github.com/dabbu-knowledge-platform/cli/discussions/categories/q-a).
 We'll only be glad to help :)

+### Knowledge Drive

+The latest version of Dabbu CLI also supports a special `knowledge` drive.
+This drive will, on startup, **'index'** all your files - it will extract topics, people and places from the file's content.
+It will then treat these as folders, that you can move into and view which files are related to which topic.

+To setup the `knowledge` drive, simply type in `::` into the Dabbu CLI command prompt and choose `knowledge` as the provider.
+Follow the instructions on screen to select which drives' files you wish to index.
+Once the indexing process is over, you may list out the files related to a certain topic/person/place and view the files too.